kikitech2/WEBDEV_POE/README.md

 • ( There are no changes in the goals and the objectives of the proposal content.)

-# 3. Strengths and weakness (PART 1)
+# 3. Strengths and weakness (PART 3)

 •	The website features a modern colour scheme and artistic navigation, but it lacks a variety of social media engagement.

 •	Dr. Kathan who manages a family doctor business has a website that guided me on how to build my own cancer awareness website as well as important information about cancer and how to embrace cancer patients.

 •	The main website displays no membership reviews, making it appear inactive.
 It needs regular updates to include more feedback and reflect ongoing operations.

 •	The site provides valuable content, including service packages on the various cancer therapies and treatments.

+• ( There has been changes made to the strengths and weaknesses content.)

-# 4. Features - NEW UPDATE* PART 2
+# 4. Features - NEW UPDATE* (PART 3 )

 •	The design feature is very neutral and modern and I will stick to its colours of greys, whites, black and blue.( New color added is blue ).

 •	However, the navigation section is very bright and I will change it to a softer tone to fit in with the colour scheme.

 •	I want to add in visuals and videos of how radiotherapy and other therapies perform to give users a better experience about the website.

+• ( There has been changes made to this content.)

-# 5. Design -  NEW UPDATE* PART 2
+# 5. Design -  NEW UPDATE* (PART 3)

 •	(PART 2)I made changes like to the colour scheme.
 Orignally it was to be kept just white and grey but i have included light colors like blue and a dark black color.
 The design layout has been changed as i have stated in part 1 that i will be changing the design layout of the website.
 I have included animation visuals that appears trendy, modern and also eye catching to the user.

 •	There will be a single YouTube video made available to the user that finds difficulty being overwhelmed by lots of information.

 •	I will also incorporate cancer awareness t-shirt designs in the merchandise section of the website.

+• ( There has been changes made to this content.)

-# Website Goals and objectives - (PART 1)
+# Website Goals and objectives - (PART 3)

 The websites goal is to increase their local and international presence and measure the growth of patient reviews to increase the websites crediabilty, brand and leads.

+• ( There has been no changes made to this content.)

-#Key Features and Functionality -  NEW UPDATE* PART 2
+# Key Features and Functionality -  NEW UPDATE* (PART 3)

 The website hosting and domain name, the requirements (content writing ) , programming languages ( basic html) and frameworks ( sitemap and wireframes) are all technical requirements to be featured on the part of the POE.
 (PART 2) New CSS Style sheet ( Design, Typography Styles, Layout structure, Visual Styles, Resonsive Design, images, a video)

+• ( There has been changes made to this content.)

 # Timeline and Milestones - NEW UPDATE* PART 2